 IVR (Interactive Voice Response) systems have had a negative aura around them, primarily because like anything else, not caring about the user experience leads to terrible outcomes.
-Every channel, including IVR, has inherent drawbacks and limitations; every channel also needs to be used correctly.
+Every channel, including IVR systems, has inherent drawbacks and limitations; every channel also needs to be used correctly.

 The industry often places so much attention on contact center cost containment that it forgets about customer delight and the customer loyalty that comes from delightful interactions with a brand.
 Sadly, such inattention to the right things is in stark contrast to the new reality.
 In fact, going “all in” by investing in a broad CX self-service strategy can save contact centers millions of dollars.
 Learn how a custom IVR helped one consumer finance company save millions, and divert the money saved to growth initiatives.

 A 2019 Gartner report showed that executives believe that by 2022, 94% of companies expect to compete mostly on the basis of customer experience.